-Setting, Deleting, and Retrieving Session Management Properties
+Setting, Deleting, and Retrieving Session Management Properties void SmcSetProperties(smc_conn, num_props, props);

-To set session management properties for this client, use SmcSetProperties session manager is not expected to restore property values when the session is restarted.
+To set session management properties for this client, use SmcSetProperties props The list of properties to set.

+The properties are specified as an array of property pointers.
+Previously set property values may be over-written using the SmcSetProperties function.
+Note that the session manager is not expected to restore property values when the session is restarted.
 Because of this, clients should not try to use the session manager as a database for storing application specific state.